passren/PyDynamoDB/README.rst

 Objectives
 ----------
 PyDynamoDB implement the DB API 2.0 interfaces based on  `PartiQL`_ supported by AWS DynamoDB.
+You have to create DDB tables before using pydynamodb, because `PartiQL`_ can only support SELECT, INSERT, UPDATE, DELETE operations on the tables.
+PyDynamodb provide parameters and result set converter to make you easily manipulate `PartiQL`_ operations with Python built-in types.
+Transaction is also partially supported with DB standard operations, like begin() and commit().
 This project is based on laughingman7743's `PyAthena`_.

 .. _`PartiQL`: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ql-reference.html